scsm-ua/kirtan-guide-en/songs/ha-ha-bhaktivinoda-thakkura-guroh.md

     tasyāṁśī bhagavān svayaṁ rasa-vapuḥ
         kṛṣṇo bhavān tat pradaḥ

 Merely the effulgence of His divine abode has been designated by the title ‘Brahman’ in the Vedas, and only the expansion of an expansion of His expansion is sought after with great tribulation by the foremost *yogīs*.
 The most exalted of the liberated souls shine resplendent as the bumblebees at His lotus feet.
-The Primeval Origin of even the Original Śrī Nārāyaṇa who is the Lord of the spiritual sky above Brahman: He is the Original Supreme Lord, the personification of all nectarean mellows—Śrī Krishna—and He is the one that you give.
+The Primeval Origin of even the Original Śrī Nārāyaṇa who is the Lord of the spiritual sky above Brahman: He is the Original Supreme Lord, the personification of all nectarean mellows — Śrī Krishna — and He is the one that you give.

 #### 8